Consumers are finding their voice.

 Reaching ‘Position Zero’

-Colin Morris, director of product management for Adobe Analytics (Adobe is CMO.com’s parent company), said when it comes to voice search, companies will have to understand how to make their content relevant and indexable within the context of how a user queries something with her voice and diction rather than typing.
+Colin Morris, director of product management for Adobe Analytics (Adobe owns CMO.com), said when it comes to voice search, companies will have to understand how to make their content relevant and indexable within the context of how a user queries something with her voice and diction rather than typing.

 “I think brands have to pay close attention to the interaction between voice assistants and customers in terms of how things are queried,” Morris told CMO.com.
 “Are they queried through a series of back and forths and refinements?
 Are there error responses that are triggered?
 What action does a user take upon the query response?
 What is the path of the interaction that marketers can learn from?
 These are all things that marketers will have to consider in the era of voice search.”